Education & Community

 School Programs

-Our in-school educational programs have included Beethoven in the Schools, Music in the Schools, Soloists in the Schools, and the Play It Forward program in partnership with the Bellingham Festival of Music.
+Our in-school educational programs include Soloists in the Schools, Trailblazers, and the Play It Forward program in partnership with the Bellingham Festival of Music.

 If you are interested in welcoming the BSO to your school, please contact programs@bellinghamsymphony.org